ebongcreative/ActionCard/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Read through for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them Add it in your root build.gradle at the end of repositories:
+Things you need to install the software and how to install them Add it in your root build.gradle at the end of repositories:

 ```